 Maybe you want to look through all of the cupboards, or even see what the parents have got in their bedside tables.

 But resist the temptation.
 It's morally wrong and you might get caught.
-Either if the kids wake up and walk in on you, if the parents come home, or if you don't put things back exactly as you found them.
+Either if the children wake up and walk in on you, if the parents come home, or if you don't put things back exactly as you found them.